numbat70/clyde/_docs/Content/228-WINDSURF_SMS_COVID.md

 order: 228
 ---

-- Activity can only take place if **all participants can maintain 2m distancing at all times**
-- The school is now in a **Tier 4 Area**.
+- The school is now in a **Tier 0 Area**.
 Only people from within that Tier 4 Area can attend sessions.
-- Juniors can cross boundaries if it is to attend their normal place of sport

 # COVID Measures

 - Despite the great news regarding COVID, we still must operate with COVID preventative measures and restrictions in place.
-- Independent sailing and SUPing are permitted.

 ## Arival & Departure